 You can now run the workflow and it will dynamically always pick the latest file from that folder and read the data into Alteryx.

-Please find an example module attached to this article (Built in Alteryx Designer 10.5)
+Please find an example workflow attached to this article.

 Suppose that your spreadsheet has multiple sheets with the same structure and you would like to read several sheets into your module at once.
 In this case, the preferred alternative is to use the Dynamic Input tool.

 This error is typically thrown when trying to read a file that does not match the selected File Format, but also in rare cases, from a corrupted file.